 Kjeragbolten is a characteristic rock wedged between two mountainsides, overhanging the majestic Lysefjorden.
 It’s definitely one of the most popular places to get a photo in the area, but how safe is it really to climb out onto Kjergabolten for a photo op?

-There has never been a single fatality or even accident at Kjeragbolten so far, so it’s considered pretty safe.
+There has never been a single fatality or even accident at Kjeragbolten so far (as of July 2023), so it’s considered pretty safe.
 That said, there’s always a first for things, and the local rescue services fear that someone will eventually fall down trying to climb out.

 Even though not a single person has slipped down while going out to Kjeragbolten, the reality of the situation is that you’re only a small slip away from falling to your death when you are climbing out to and back from the wedged rock.